chrisgundling/Udacity-P5-VehicleDetection/README.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I performed a sensitivity study of the classifier test accuracy to the different combinations of color spaces and channels.
-The various combinations that I tried are shown in the table below with the best cases highlighted in blue.
-While the LUV and YCrCb performed similarly in producing accurate test accuracies, after testing on video streams I found that the LUV color space worked the best in producing both an accurate and reliable solution.
-I also used all three channels from the LUV color space because less false positives were produced when testing on video.
-Even though the change in accuracy from 1 to “ALL” channels was fairly small, I actually found that it made a significant difference when testing on the video stream.
-Unfortunately, using all three channels does slow the solution down.
+I performed a sensitivity study of the classifier validation set accuracy to the different combinations of color spaces and channels.
+The various combinations that I tried are shown in the table below with the best cases highlighted in green.
+While the LUV, HLS, HSV and YCrCb performed similarly in producing accurate validation accuracies, after testing on video streams I found that using a combination of color spaces worked the best in producing both an accurate and reliable solution.
+I used 3 channels, which were the LUV "L" channel, the RGB 'G' channel and the HSV 'V' channel.
+I found these 3 channels to produce the best features in their respective color spaces and combining them produced less false positives when testing on video.
+One thing that I noticed while running these senstivity cases was that even though the change in accuracy from using 1 to 3 channels was fairly small, it made a significant difference when testing on the video stream.
+Unfortunately, using three channels does slow the solution down.

 <img src="output_images/Sensitivity.png" width="1000">